-A: Visit our time sensitive web portal to access the online scholarship application portal.
-On the home page you will need to create account by clicking on the Sign Up button.
+A: Visit our time sensitive web portal in early December to access the online scholarship application portal.
+On the home page you will need to create account by clicking on the Sign-Up button.
 Once you have signed up, you can access the portal and begin your application.
 Applications are only available through the online portal.
 Paper applications are neither available nor accepted.

 A: No, you do not have to be a DCU member to submit an application or receive an award.
-The DCU Annual Memorial Scholarship is a national scholarship program that is available to any graduating high school senior with plans to attend a state-accredited or nationally-accredited two or four-year college or university in the fall of 2017.
-Please Note: DCU employees, volunteers, and their immediate family members are not eligible.
+The DCU Annual Memorial Scholarship is a national scholarship program that is available to any graduating high school senior with plans to attend a state or nationally accredited two or four-year college or university in the Fall of the award year.

 A: Individuals that have passed the GED exam are not eligible to apply.
 Applicants must be a graduating high school senior and be able to provide an official or unofficial transcript of high school grades for their senior year (to date) and junior year (full year).

-A: All applications and supporting materials must be received by Friday, March 3, 2017 at 3pm (EST).
-Any materials received after the deadline will not be submitted to the judges, regardless of circumstance.
+A: All applications and supporting materials must be received before the 3pm (EST) early March deadline for consideration.
+Any materials received after the deadline will NOT be submitted to the judges, regardless of circumstance.
 Please plan the completion and submission of your application accordingly.

-A: Scholarship winners will be notified by the beginning of May by email and/or telephone using the phone numbers listed on the application, and then follow up via the email address listed on the application in the event that we are unable to reach you.
-Unfortunately due to the overwhelming number of applications received, we are unable to notify all applicants of their status.
-Please check the website for a list of winners.
+A: Scholarship winners will be notified in late April/early May by email.
+Winners are required to complete an award confirmation form in the portal.
+Instructions to do so are emailed to the winners.
+All confirmations are due immediately upon receipt.
+Unfortunately, due to the overwhelming number of applications received, we are unable to notify all applicants of their status.
+Please check the following web page for a list of winners in mid May.

-A: The check is made payable to you and to your school.
-Once it arrives to your mailing address, endorse the back of the check with your signature and present it to your college/university Bursar’s office to be applied directly toward your tuition fees.
-You will not be able to cash the check or deposit it into your own personal bank account.
-The check must be endorsed by the school.
-DCU for Kids will not provide a check for the scholarship recipient in their name.
+A: No. The check will be made payable to the student and the college/university of which you will be matriculating in the Fall of the award year.
+You will then need to endorse the check and forward to the Bursar’s office to be applied directly toward your tuition fees.
+You will not be able to cash the check or deposit it into your own personal bank account as this is a dual signatory check.
+DCU for Kids will not provide a check for the scholarship recipient in their name only – no exceptions.

 A: If you have already paid your fall tuition costs, the check must still be provided to the Bursar’s Office to be applied toward your spring tuition.
 If both semesters have been paid, the deposit can typically be made to your tuition account, and your school may be able to issue you a reimbursement check in your name.
 Please consult your Admissions Officer or Bursar's Office for assistance.
-DCU for Kids will not provide a check for the scholarship recipient in their name.
+DCU for Kids will not provide a check for the scholarship recipient in their name only – no exceptions.